kenmoini/d3-config/README.md

  - (@) Wizard (with most configurations)
  - Lots...

+## Roadmap
+At the current point in time this Disconnected DevSecOps Deployer mostly just deploys OCP/Gluster/Registries.
+We need more than that though so there will be options to additionally include:

+ - GitLab
+ - CloudBees Core
+ - Eclipse Che
+ - Additional custom Image Streams
+ - Day 2 RPM & Docker repo syncing for disconnected environments

 ## How to run this web application
 The easiest way to get started with this is to deploy it in an instance of Laravel Homestead.
 This is a Vagrant managed machine and is very